ShahazaadAhmed/Music-Player/README.md

 - **Album Art Display**: Displays the album art of the current song.
 - **Progress Bar**: Shows the progress of the song.
 - **Multi-threading**: Uses threading to keep the UI responsive during song playback.
+- **Upload Feature**: Allows users to upload new songs and corresponding album art through the UI.

 ## Requirements
 - Python 3.x